 Many of us signed up to Facebook unaware of what it meant to use a free product.
 There are always costs, so value has to be extracted somehow.
-Your data and time is your payment.
+Your data, time and attention are your payments.
 Had we known then what we know now, we may have chosen differently.

-Accessing the web, posting content, and receiving payment involves numerous service providers lurking the background.
+Accessing the web, posting content, and receiving payment involves numerous service providers lurking in the background.
 These service providers can block your content, halt your payments, or simply remove you from the platform entirely.
-Every service provider is a potential point of censorship.
-Each of them is able to extract value.
+Every service provider is a potential point of censorship, and they all extract value from you.

 Facebook shouldn’t sell your data without paying you.
 YouTube shouldn’t get paid more for advertising than you do.
 Twitter shouldn’t be able to ban you or block your tweets because they disagree with you.